inBeat/inbeat-website/content/_index.md

     animation: export-animation
 extras:
   - title: Unlimited Searches
-    text: Export the influencers you selected and contact them directly.
+    text: Search as much as you want, using our powerful search filters.
     icon: unlimited-searches
   - title: Blazingly Fast
     text: You might not care, but we do.
 Our search engine returns results in milliseconds.
 We take pride in that.
     icon: blazingly-fast
   - title: Affordable pricing
-    text: We wanted to build a tool with big bells but no whistles at an affordable price.
+    text: Keepin' it simple.
+We offer transparent fluffless pricing.
     icon: unlimited-searches-2
 whatwedo:
   col1: